-Citizens and researchers across Europe join forces to develop new solutions for climate.
+Citizens and researchers across Europe join forces to develop new solutions for climate

-Past hackathons
+Local hackathons

 Dates and geographic coverage